-Easy and fun butterfly sensory play for preschool!
-Explore Spring, butterflies and tactile sensory play all with a butterfly theme.
+Easy and fun butterfly activities for preschool!
+Explore Spring with a butterfly sensory bin all with a butterfly theme.
 We included lots of opportunities for practicing fine motor skills too!
-Tactile sensory play is a wonderful addition to early childhood development.
-All our sensory play activities are perfect for young kids!
+Tactile sensory play is a wonderful addition to early childhood development for toddlers to preschoolers.

-This week we have still be enjoying bugs but I did a special twist with butterfly sensory play!
+We have enjoyed our nature sensory bin and frog pond sensory bin, so I did a special twist with butterfly sensory play!
 He really seemed to like it!
-He spent a greater than usual time using pretend play with this simple butterfly sensory activity.
+He spent a greater than usual time using pretend play with this simple butterfly activity.

-Often we have one big bin but this time I thought I would see what would happen if I offered two separate but similar butterfly sensory bins.
+Often we have one big sensory bin but this time I thought I would see what would happen if I offered two separate but similar butterfly sensory bins.
 Would he mix them right away?
 Would he keep them separate?
-All you need is a couple bags of beans or another one of our favorite sensory bin fillers and butterflies and bugs.

 He definitely examined the two butterfly sensory bins!
-I had mixed large green and blue colored beads into the green basket sensory bin and had placed a green and blue container and a mini ladle next to it with the hopes he would search and sort the large beads to work on fine motor skills.
+I had mixed large green and blue colored beads into the green basket sensory bin.
+I placed a green and blue container and a mini ladle next to it with the hopes he would search and sort the large beads to work on fine motor skills.

 Once we had done a few little activities, he wanted to mix the butterfly sensory bins, and we played with the butterflies and our little containers .
-He had a lot of fun with these butterfly sensory play activities.
-We have a few more bug play ideas including a NATURE’S SENSORY BIN, a BUG SLIME, and BUGS AND BUTTONS bin.
+He had a lot of fun with these butterfly activities.

 Click on the link or on the image for more fun preschool activities.